 Please also see the letter from the law office of BAYDALINE & JACOBSEN Re: Relationship Between Lake Francis Mutual Water Company and the Lake Francis Estates CC&Rs

 There is nothing that prohibits the LFMWC from appointing an Assistant Vice President or Water Manager, but neither position has any express authority to act on behalf of the Board of Directors.

 The Bylaws and Articles are silent on the question of providing compensation to individuals in exchange for service to LFMWC.
 This means LFMWC can provide compensation to individuals in exchange for service to LFMWC, so long as this compensation furthers the purpose of LFMWC to develop, distribute, supply, or delivery water to the people or entities entitled to receive water from LFMWC.
 LFMWC can also hire a third party to provide professional managerial experience and expertise to help the LFMWC Board achieve LFMWC's purpose.

-The Fifth Section of the Articles addresses this question.
-It provides: "The shares issued by the corporation shall be appurtenant to the land described in the certificate issued therefore."
-This provision establishes that LFMWC stock is connected with the land owned by the member.
-The definition of the land to which a LFMWC stock applies is the definition of the land that is located in the legal description of the certificate of the stock.
-For example, if three lots are merged into one lot, this merger does not alter the definition of the land located in the certificate of the stock.
-As a result, merging three lots into one does not also convert three LFMWC stocks into one.
-Instead, the owner of the merged lot now owns three LFMWC stocks.
+The Fourth Section of the Articles of Incorporation addresses this question.
+It provides: "The memberships in the corporation shall be appurtenant to the land described in the certificate issued therefore."
+This provision establishes that a LFMWC membership share is attached to the land owned by the member.
+Therefore, each original subdivision lot is tied to 1 membership share.
+For example, if three lots are merged into one lot, this merger does not alter the definition of the land for which each membership certificate was issued.
+As a result, merging three lots into one does not also convert three LFMWC membership shares into one.
+Instead, the owner of the merged lot continues to own three LFMWC membership shares.